-With school out and vacationers from around the country descending on ’s beaches and family entertainment hubs, summer is a busy time of year in places like West Palm Beach.
-While this means even more for the local economy, it also unfortunately means increased congestion – and, with it, an increased risk of car accidents.
+With school out and vacationers from around the country descending on Florida’s beaches and family entertainment hubs, summer is a busy time of year in places like West Palm Beach.
+While this means even more for the local economy, it also, unfortunately, means increased congestion – and, with it, an increased risk of car accidents.

 As you drive through Palm Beach County this summer, it is important to be aware of the risks posed by others around you.
 Here are some key facts to keep in mind car accidents during the summer vacation season: